Joining an Apple Music Family plan is pretty easy when you get down to it

 At the end of the renewal period, when the plan expires, log out and back into Apple Music; you should now be on your Family Sharing head of household's Family plan.

-If you run into any trouble switching your accounts over, let us know in the comments.
-I've run through all of these scenarios above successfully, so hopefully, I'll be able to help out; if all else fails, you can always holler at Apple Support.
+We've run through all of these scenarios above successfully, so hopefully, you shouldn't have a problem; however, if all else fails, you can always holler at Apple Support.

-Update August 2019: Updated through iOS 12.4, with instructions still current in the iOS 13 beta.